Are you familiar with Celebrity Name Game?

 So where do you go from here?

-Spend some time completing the exercises we talked about today.
-Your handouts will give you guidance on developing your brand.
-Once you’ve come up with your brand, make sure it’s expressed across your career communication documents — your resume, your LinkedIn profile, and in your 10-second or 30-second introduction you respond with, “So what do you do?”
+Once you’ve defined your career brand, make sure it’s expressed across your career communication documents — your resume, your LinkedIn profile, and in your 10-second or 30-second introduction you respond with, “So what do you do?”